-Key Area of Focus Screening tools / methods Patient or Caregiver's Ability / Desire Discussion about ideal state / goals Confidence in achieving goals Evaluate patient's understanding of his/her health Medical Chronic conditions Functional status Utilization Who else is on the care team?
+Key Area of Focus Screening tools / methods Engage the patientDesire and AbilityActive role within the team Review with the patient the visit activities and reasons Determine the patient's readiness to set goals Confidence in achieving goals Evaluate patient's understanding of his/her health Medical Chronic conditions Functional status Utilization Who else is on the care team?
 Is there a PCP care manager?
 Patient's risk score Behavioral PHQ-9 GAD-7 Cognitive status Social Social Needs Assessment Nutritional Status What is the support level?
 Does the patient have a caregiver?